verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Be better than me.
 It's up to you now.
 I've always wanted to say that at a funeral.
 - [ ] My favourite game is close your fucking eyes for 12 hours
 - [ ] Take your broken wings and fly away
+- [ ] They hired and fired you.
+They were wrong twice.